makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP22.md

 ## Sentence Summary

-This MIP adds a Data Insights Core Unit provided as a service from Token Flow Insights with a total monthly budget of **82,750.00 DAI**.
+This subproposal adds a Data Insights Core Unit provided as a service from Token Flow Insights with a total monthly budget of **82,750.00 DAI**.
 A detailed plan and budget breakdown will be the subject of another proposal and governance vote.

 ## Specification